Nicholas E. Papasifakis

 Prior to joining Clark Hill, Nick worked as an associate at a local probate and estate planning firm in Royal Oak, Michigan, and also as a research attorney with the Michigan Court of Appeals.

-- Named among Best Lawyers: Ones to Watch in America® in Trusts and Estates Law by Best Lawyers (2022)
+- Named among Best Lawyers: Ones to Watch in America® for Trusts and Estates Law by Best Lawyers (2022-2023)

 State Bar of Michigan – Probate & Estate Planning Section